Acting AG faced criticism for case against gay Iowa Democrat

 “Why would the federal government contact, wire and pay an informant without checking him out — or, worse, despite knowing he was disreputable?
 It has all the earmarks of a politically motivated witch hunt,” Des Moines Register columnist Rekha Basu wrote after the acquittal.

-Whitaker said in a statement afterward that he respected the outcome, saying: “All of the evidence was heard by the jury in open court and they have rendered their decision.”
+Whitaker said in a statement later that he respected the outcome, saying: “All of the evidence was heard by the jury in open court and they have rendered their decision.”

 McCoy said that he continues to suffer from the reputational damage and is still paying off the $100,000 in legal fees he incurred fighting the charge.
 When he was considering a run for Congress last year in a seat a Democrat captured in Tuesday’s election, a national publication brought his indictment back up in what he called a damaging story.
 He opted not to run for Congress and campaigned for the Polk County Board of Supervisors instead, ousting its longtime chairman in the Democratic primary earlier this year.